murra133/MagicTape/README.md

 An intermediary server recieves and forwards any sent messages.

-A Rhino Plugin acts as the reciever node and
+A Rhino Plugin acts as the reciever node and caches all of the incoming data, displaying current and previous measurements.

 # 🧑‍💻 👩‍💻 Get Hacking